GrapeCity/DsPdf/README.md

 **GrapeCity Documents for PDF** (aka **GcPdf**) is a collection of class libraries targeting .NET Standard 2.0, written in C#, and providing APIs that allow to create PDF files from scratch and to load, analyze and modify existing documents.

-**GcPdf** runs on all platforms supported by .NET Standard, including .NET Core, ASP.NET Core, .NET Framework and so on.
+**GcPdf** runs on all platforms supported by .NET Standard, including .NET Core, ASP.NET Core, .NET Framework and so on, and on all operating systems (Windows, Linux and MAC).

 **GcPdf** and supporting packages are [available on NuGet.org](https://www.nuget.org/packages?q=grapecity.documents):